bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 ## Step 1: Create a Channel

-To allow an external website to serve the BigCommerce checkout, create a new Channel by sending a request to the `/channels` endpoint:
+To allow an external website to serve the BigCommerce checkout, create a new Channel by sending a request to the `/channels` endpoint.

 **`POST`** `https://api.bigcommerce.com/stores/{{store_hash}}/v3/channels`